Fabrizio Gatti

 Fabrizio Gatti (born 9 March 1966) is an Italian investigative journalist and author.
-He writes for the Italian weekly l'Espresso and his reportage and undercover investigations have been translated all over the world.
+He is also Editorial editor, Insight, at the Italian daily Today.it.
+Between 1987 and 2022 Gatti wrote for the Italian weekly l'Espresso, the daily "Corriere della Sera" and before "il Giornale" and "il Cittadino".
+His reportages and undercover investigations have been translated all over the world.

+Gatti is the author of the best-selling book "Bilal, my undercover journey to Europe" (La nave di Teseo, New ed.
+2023), from which the TV series "Unwanted – Hostages of the sea" was based, starring Marco Bocci, Jessica Schwarz and Dada Bozela, directed by Oliver Hirschbiegel, written by Stefano Bises and produced by Sky Studios together with Pantaleon Films and Indiana Production.

 Gatti has travelled most of the routes of immigration into Europe.
 Between 2003 and 2007 he also crossed the Sahara desert four times with hundreds of migrants, infiltrated a gang of human traffickers in Northern Africa as a gangster's personal driver, was rescued at sea, was jailed in the Lampedusa detention centre as an Iraqi illegal migrant, and worked as a slave labourer on a tomato farm in Italy.
 Gatti told all his undercover experiences from Africa to Europe in the book «Bilal: My undercover journey into the modern slave-trade» (Rizzoli).
 The book was also published in French, German, Norwegian and Swedish.